 And nobody wants to figure out what a Heawood Conjecture Teapot is either.

-3. Arrange your colors from lightest to darkest and divide them into two teams.
+3. Divide your colors into two teams.

-4. Imagine your Antarctica.
+4. Paint Antarctica.

-5. Imagine your Arctic Ocean.
+5. Plan the interior of your mug.
+Plan the Arctic Ocean.

 7. Paint your Arctic Ocean.